Skip to content ↓

 30 hours childcare for eligible working families in England

-From September 2025, 15 hours for eligible working families will expand to 30 hours, meaning eligible working parents can now apply for 30 hours of childcare from the term after their child turns 9 months, until they start school.
+Eligible working families can apply for 30 hours of childcare to use from the term after their child turns 9 months until they reach school age.

 15 hours childcare for all families in England